Adirondacks Region Facts

 – The highest point of elevation in New York State is at the top of Mount Marcy in Essex County.
 It’s 5,344 feet above sea level. [source]

 – Adirondack Park is larger than Yellowstone, Yosemite, Grand Canyon, Glacier, and Olympic Parks combined. [source]

 – Hamilton County is the 5th largest (by size) county in the state, but has no permanent traffic signal. [source]

 – In mid-19th century New York, an African American could vote if they owned at least $250 in real estate.
 To assist those wanting to exercise that right, a wealthy white man in the Adirondacks created ‘Timbucktoo’, which was 120,000 acres of his own property.
-Gerrit Smith then allowed black families to own 40 acres each, effectively giving them the value necessary to vote in an election. [source]
+Gerrit Smith then allowed black families to own 40 acres each.
+In doing so, he effectively gave them the value necessary to vote in an election. [source]

 – The Prospect House, a hotel in Blue Mountain Lake, was the first hotel in the entire world to have electricity in every room. [source]

-– Peter Ostrum, who played Charlie in the classic 1971 film “Willy Wonka and the Chocolate Factory”, never starred in any other movie.
+– Peter Ostrum, who played Charlie in the classic 1971 film “Willy Wonka and the Chocolate Factory”, never starred in another movie.
 He now lives outside of Watertown and is a veterinarian. [source]

 – The source of the Hudson River is located on the highest lake in New York State’s Adirondack Mountains.
 You’ll find it at Lake Tear of the Clouds on Mount Marcy – at 5,344 feet. [source]

 – The Adirondack Northway I-87 exits jump from #2 to #4 and skip #3.
-Originally, I-687 was to be built and originate from what would have been Exit 3.
-Since I-687 wasn’t built, neither was the exit. [source]
+Originally, there were plans for an I-687 that would originate from an Exit 3.
+Since they never built I-687, they also skipped building the exit. [source]